-1 2 3 4 5 Entered on Docket November 6, 2020 Below is the Order of the Court.
-Marc Barreca U.S. Bankruptcy Judge (Dated as of Entered on Docket date above)
+Below is the Order of the Court.

-6
+Christopher M. Alston U.S. Bankruptcy Judge

-7
+(Dated as of Entered on Docket date above)

-8 9 UNITED STATES BANKRUPTCY COURT WESTERN DISTRICT OF WASHINGTON
+UNITED STATES BANKRUPTCY COURT WESTERN DISTRICT OF WASHINGTON

-10 In re:
+In re:

-11 ADOPTION OF AN EMPLOYMENT Administrative Order No. 18 DISPUTE RESOLUTION POLICY
+ADOPTION OF AN EMPLOYMENT DISPUTE RESOLUTION POLICY General Order No. 2025-01

-12
+The Bankruptcy Court of the Western District of Washington is committed to a workplace that fosters respect, fairness, civility, dignity, and tolerance.
+The Court hereby adopts a revised and restated Employment Dispute Resolution Policy (the "EDR Policy"), designed to promote workplace civility, prevent harassment or abusive conduct, and ensure that appropriate action is taken upon receipt of reliable information indicating a likelihood of wrongful conduct under the EDR Policy.
+These values are part of the workplace culture of the Bankruptcy Court of the Western District of Washington.

-13 14 15 16 17 18 19 20 21 22 23 24 25 The Bankruptcy Court of the Western District of Washington is committed to a workplace that fosters respect, fairness, civility, dignity, and tolerance.
-The Court hereby adopts a revised and restated Employment Dispute Resolution Policy ("the EDR Policy" or "the Policy"), designed to promote workplace civility, prevent harassment or abusive conduct, and ensure that appropriate action is taken upon receipt of reliable information indicating a likelihood of wrongful conduct under this Policy.
-These values are a part of the workplace culture of the Bankruptcy Court of the Western District of Washington.
-Now, therefore, it is hereby ORDERED 1.
-The attached EDR Policy is adopted by the Court effective November 2, 2020.
-2. The EDR Policy adopted herein supersedes all prior Equal Employment Opportunity and Employment Dispute Resolution Policies. ///End of Order///
+Now, therefore, it is hereby ORDERED that the attached EDR Policy is adopted by the Court effective March 4, 2025.
+It is further ordered that the EDR Policy adopted here supersedes all prior Employment Dispute Resolution Policies adopted by this Court.

-ADMINISTRATIVE ORDER NO. 18
+///End of Order///